Static (DC Comics): Powers and abilities

-It is notable that Static has more of a distinctive advantage in cities than anywhere-else, as shown in the events of "Aftershock", as even in a park, surrounded by trees, Static could make use of the metal pipelines under the ground with his magnetic powers.

-In both the animated series and comic book, he is shown using his powers like an electric arc, creating plasma and to mimic that of a blowtorch or plasma torch, allowing him to cut and weld metal together.

-In the animated series, Static's powers grant him resistance or immunity to forms of mind control, since the human brain is an electromagnetic organ.
-In "Attack of the Living Brain Puppets", Static (as speculated by Richie) is immune to Madelyn Spaulding's ability to hear the thoughts of others and exert control over their actions; Static's greater bioelectric field naturally shields him and his brainwaves from any attempts at reading his mind and asserting control over him, as also seen in the second part of "A League of Their Own", when one of Brainiac's mind-controlling devices shorts out within seconds of after having been placed on Static.
-This trait has also been adapted into the comic book mythos; within the comics, teammate Miss Martian has even been unable to track his where-abouts telepathically.
+In the animated series, Static's powers grant him resistance or immunity to forms of mind control due to his bioelectric field acting as a shield.
+This trait was adapted into the comic book mythos; within the comics, teammate Miss Martian has even been unable to track him telepathically.
 In Terror Titans, Static is shown to have resistance to Darkseid's Anti-Life Equation, coming back to his senses.

-Static has repeatedly displayed the ability to absorb and/or alter energy from enemy attacks and redirect the energy at said enemy, even radiation, as certain kinds of radiation are electromagnetic radiation (see the electromagnetic spectrum, Gamma rays, Microwaves, etc.); in Teen Titans, he has even absorbed Kryptonite radiation from a poisoned Superboy and redirected it at an enemy.
+Static has repeatedly displayed the ability to absorb and alter energy from enemy attacks and redirect the energy at said enemy, even radiation, as certain kinds of radiation are electromagnetic radiation (see the electromagnetic spectrum, Gamma rays, Microwaves, etc.); in Teen Titans, he has even absorbed Kryptonite radiation from a poisoned Superboy and redirected it at an enemy.
 Static is able to use his powers to generate microwave energy to generate heat to combat ice attacks.
-He's also able to listen-in on radio waves, allowing him to listen to music, and even the police radio broadband; he can also use them to home-in on custom-made tracking-devices, made by Richie Foley/Gear.
+He's also able to listen-in on radio waves, allowing him to listen to music, and even the police radio broadband; he can also use them to home-in on custom-made tracking-devices.

-Static can also manipulate air pressure within an enclosed space, as seen in Aftershock (season 1 of Static Shock), where he increased the air pressure inside of a chamber he'd been trapped within to escape.
-He can also empower gases, such as knockout gas, to make it more potent (Future Shock, season 4).